Chillin' in Another World with Level 2 Super Cheat Powers: Main characters

-A mage specializing in defense spells; hoping to be a court mage like her father and brother.
+One of Balirossa's party, a quiet mage specializing in defense spells hoping to be a court mage like her father and brother.
 However, she has a low MP and gets nauseated from a single cast.
 In the end, she decides to get a job as a teacher at a magic academy; granting her great benefits and allowing her to pass on her observations on Flio's magic.